Passwordless Security Guide

-Many companies are dedicating a ton of resources to zero-trust initiatives.
-There are a number of great public case studies such as the Microsoft initiative or Google's BeyondCorp program which focused on enabling secure remote access for employees without a VPN.
+Many companies are dedicating massive resources to Zero Trust initiatives.
+There are a number of public case studies such as the Microsoft initiative or Google's BeyondCorp program, which focused on enabling secure remote access for employees without a VPN.
 Microsoft and Google are also at the forefront of another big trend: Passwordless.

 Zero-Trust + Passwords = Slow & Expensive

 Businesses are encouraged to use modern technologies to verify the user’s identity and maintain system security.
 The ZT framework itself is based on a simple concept - Don't Trust Anyone.

 What is the #1 reason for lack of trust?
 Passwords.